awsdocs/amazon-rekognition-developer-guide/doc_source/delete-faces-procedure.md

    1. Install and configure the AWS CLI and the AWS SDKs\.
 For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

-1. Use the following examples to call the `DeleteCollection` operation\.
+1. Use the following examples to call the `DeleteFaces` operation\.

 ------
 #### [ Java ]